Approaches to Mathematics

 Additionally, another area that has a great focus is the recall of multiplication and division facts.
-They are fundamental to most mathematical learning therefore; great emphasis is placed on this area of learning.
-TTRockstars is a very popular online learning resource for the children to practise recalling their multiplication and division facts in a fun and exciting way.
+They are fundamental to most mathematical learning therefore, great emphasis is placed on this area of learning.
+TTRockstars is a very popular online learning resource for the children to practise recalling multiplication and division facts in a fun and exciting way.
 Children are rewarded with certificates when they achieve Rock Legend or Rock Hero status, as well as monthly certificates for the Most Improved and Fastest Studio Speed.
 The National Curriculum states that:

 by the end of year 3, children should be able to recall and use multiplication and division facts for 3, 4 and 8 multiplication tables;

 by the end of year 4, children should be able to recall multiplication and division facts for all multiplication tables up to 12 x 12.

 In class, within units of work, there are three stages: practice, consolidation and varied fluency; reasoning and greater depth.
 Practice, consolidation and varied fluency focuses on the skills element where the learning and tasks follow a structured approach using concrete resources to begin to understand the concept.
 Within this stage, children are then exposed to variations in how the concept is presented and can begin to use more pictorial representations.
 Once children have a secure understanding of the skill, they progress to reasoning and greater depth tasks which demonstrate a more abstract approach.
 These tasks are varied and a variety of resources are used to provide opportunities for children to apply their understanding in different contexts, often linking to different areas of maths.
 At this stage, children are said to have ‘mastered’ the concept.